jagerber48/sciform/docs/source/options.rst

 decimal point.
 So, e.g., a precision of 2 indicates rounding to the hundredths, or 10\ :sup:`-2`, place.
-Most of the built-in string formatting mini-language is based on precision presentation.
+Much of the Python built-in string formatting mini-language is based on precision presentation.

 >>> from sciform import RoundMode